Women in Spain: Reproductive rights

 In Spain, contraception was banned in January 1941.
 The natalist law for "the protection of natality, against abortion and contraceptionist propaganda" remained valid until 1978, while methods such as IUD and sterilization remained illegal until 1980.
 However, the pill was available on prescription for medical reasons from 1964.
 During the Franco era, in practice, middle-class urban women could often access modern contraceptive methods.

 Abortion in Spain is legal upon request up to 14 weeks of pregnancy, and at later stages for serious risk to the health of the woman or fetal defects.
 Abortion legislation in Spain has a fluctuating history.
 During the 1930s, abortion law was liberalized in the area controlled by the Republicans, but this was short-lived, as the Franco regime with support of the Catholic Church, outlawed abortion again.
 The laws were relaxed in 1985, and were further liberalized in 2010.
 Abortion remains a controversial political issue in Spain, but regular moves to restrict it have lacked majority support.
-In recent years, abortion rates have been falling, as better access to emergency contraception has been introduced.
+In recent years, abortion rates have been falling, as better access to emergency contraception has been introduced (see emergency contraception in Spain).